jcontini/agentos-integrations/CONTRIBUTING.md

 ## Status Codes

 AgentOS uses HTTP-style status codes.
-Your plugin doesn't set these - the system handles it:
+Your app doesn't set these - the system handles it:

 | Status | Meaning |
 |--------|---------|